Travel.State.Gov > Intercountry Adoption > Country Information > Ghana Intercountry Adoption Information

 Remember: Before you adopt a child in Ghana, you must have completed the above four steps.
 Only after completing these steps can you proceed to finalize the adoption.

 The process for finalizing the adoption in Ghana generally includes the following:

-We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through your U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of Ghana, with your adoption service provider, and, when appropriate, through the Complaint Registry.
-Improper payments violate applicable law or create the appearance of buying a child, and could put all future adoptions in Ghana at risk.
-The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
+Prospective adoptive parents are advised to obtain detailed receipts for all fees and donations paid, either directly or through your U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of Ghana with your adoption service provider, or, when appropriate, the Hague Complaint Registry.
+For more information in this regard, please refer to information concerning the Hague Complaint Registry.
+Improper payments may violate applicable law or create the appearance of child buying, and could put all future adoptions in Ghana at risk.
+The Foreign Corrupt Practices Act, for instance, makes it unlawful to bribe foreign government officials to obtain or retain business.
 Further, the IAA makes certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
-These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent central authority, or to engage another person as an agent to take any such action.
+These include offering, giving, soliciting, or accepting inducement intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing a central authority function, or to engage another person as an agent to take any such action.

 6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home

 Once your adoption is complete there are a few more steps to take before your child can head home.
 Specifically, you need to apply for three documents before your child can travel to the United States: